Former Student Interview Tom Cronin

 What do you think you got out of attending FCC that you couldn’t have gotten somewhere else?

-Certainly in the Mandurah region, a rigorous and thorough Christian education, as well as a solid, decent, excellent grounding for my education.
+Certainly, in the Mandurah region, a rigorous and thorough Christian education, as well as an excellent grounding for my further education that goes far beyond the textbooks.

 I’m thankful to teachers for the support they have given me and encouraging me to go above and beyond what I thought I was capable of doing.